-A dummy variable is used to account for the increase in Instant Game sales caused by the 75 percent Instant Game.
+• A dummy variable is used to account for the increase in Instant Game sales caused by the 75 percent Instant Game.
 On October 27, 2001, the Gaming Commission launched a 75 percent Instant Game and experienced significant growth in sales.
-The Gaming Commission has offered three 75 percent Instant Games each Fiscal Year since FY 2003 and five since FY 2012; therefore, the dummy variable is zero before the week including October 27, 2001, and scaled to reflect the number of games offered thereafter.
+The Gaming Commission has offered three new games each Fiscal Year since FY 2003 and five new games since FY 2012; therefore, the dummy variable is zero before the week including October 27, 2001, and scaled to reflect the number of new games offered thereafter.